hollowbit/catan-colonization-mod/RULES.md

 #### Blockade Battles

 The player trying to create the blockade is the "attacker".
 The other players with roads there are the "defenders".
 The defending player with the largest army (most knights) will battle with the attacker.
 The attacker and defender do one dice roll for each knight they have, plus 1 extra dice roll for the defender.
 Sum the dice roles for each.
 Whoever has the highest count wins.
 Attacker wins ties.
-If the attacker wins, a blockade is placed (see image) and the attacker loses 1 knight.
+If the attacker wins, a blockade is placed (see Figure 7).
+Win or lose, the attacker loses 1 knight.
 If the defender wins, nothing happens.

 ![Blockade Example](img/blockade.jpg)